Skip to main content

 });

-If user-level configuration is enabled for an integration, you will see the following marketplace events:
+If user-level configuration is enabled for an integration, the following marketplace events will be emitted:

-• A USER_CONFIGURATION_OPENED event is emitted when a ULC configuration screen is opened.
+• USER_CONFIGURATION_OPENED: Emitted when a ULC configuration screen is opened.

-• A USER_CONFIGURATION_LOADED event is emitted when a ULC configuration screen has loaded.
-This is a good event to hook into if you want to programmatically set config variables.
+• USER_CONFIGURATION_LOADED: Emitted when a ULC configuration screen has loaded.
+This is the best event to hook into for programmatically setting config variables.

-• A USER_CONFIGURATION_CLOSED event is emitted when a ULC configuration screen is closed (regardless of if configuration was completed or not).
+• USER_CONFIGURATION_CLOSED: Emitted when a ULC configuration screen is closed (regardless of whether configuration was completed).

-• A USER_CONFIGURATION_DEPLOYED event is emitted when a ULC configuration is completed.
+• USER_CONFIGURATION_DEPLOYED: Emitted when a ULC configuration is completed.

-• A USER_CONFIGURATION_DELETED event is emitted when a ULC configuration is deleted.
+• USER_CONFIGURATION_DELETED: Emitted when a ULC configuration is deleted.

-For all of these events, the event's data property will look like this:
+For all of these events, the event's data property will contain:

 {